-What Is a Project Architect
+What is a Project Architect

 What is a project architect responsible for?

 The job of a project architect is to ensure that every aspect of a project is aligned with the overall requirements of the client.
-The project architect will work closely with the client to understand their vision and specific requirements, and will relay those requirements to other members of the team.
+The project architect will work closely with the client to understand their vision and specific requirements and will relay those requirements to other members of the team.

-The project architect will also coordinate the work of external contractors to ensure that they are compliant with any internal requirements of the firm and the project itself.
+The project architect will also coordinate the work of external contractors to ensure they are compliant with any internal requirements of the firm and the project itself.
 They resolve conflicts related to resource allocation and attempt to identify issues before they become more problematic.

 What are the requirements for becoming a project architect?